Bipolar Disorder Therapy in Peachtree City, GA—Therapists and Counselors

-Many people who are Bipolar are receiving the care they need—and effective treatments are available.
+Many people who are Bipolar receive the care they need—and effective treatments are available.
 In fact, many people are thriving despite their Bipolar diagnosis.
-Thriveworks Peachtree City has helped many of our clients find the support they need to overcome Bipolar’s challenges and live their lives.
+Thriveworks Peachtree City has helped many of our clients find the support they need to overcome the challenges that come with this disorder.
 We have walked with clients as they find their correct diagnosis and a treatment plan that fits their life.

 A severe mental illness, Bipolar Depression cycles people through bouts of depression and mania.
 It is sometimes referred to as manic depression because those are the two (bi) poles of any Bipolar Disorder.
 There are several subcategories of diagnosis within Bipolar Disorder.
 It is critically important for people who think they may have Bipolar to work with a mental health professional to find their particular definition.

 Nonetheless, gaining a general understanding of Bipolar Disorder can be helpful in understanding what you or your loved one may be experiencing.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) details the diagnostics for Bipolar Depression which includes a description of both mania and depression.
 Weepiness, sadness, or emptiness will characterize a person’s emotional life during a depression cycle.
 Indifference and apathy toward everyday life will also be experienced along with a minimum of three of the following:

 - Appetite fluctuations with accompanying shifts in weight.

 - Hard, negative emotions like guilt, shame, or worthlessness.

 - Fluctuations within one’s psychomotor activity (e.g., slowed, slurred speech or rapid toe tapping).